 Consider User Experience

 Since the majority of businesses utilize a range of cloud platforms that include products and services from a number of different providers, user experience should also be carefully monitored.
-Remember, a cloud UC platform can only perform up to standards when users are able to take full advantage of its features in real time.
+Remember, a cloud unified communications platform can only perform up to standards when users are able to take full advantage of its features in real time.